What is BYU’s Bachelor of General Studies Program?

 Students may pursue only one emphasis and do not have the option of creating custom–made areas of study.
 However, within the number of general electives available, students can use credit previously earned in a former major or choose to take courses in a particular concentration.

-The BGS is a fully accredited bachelor’s degree from Brigham Young University and thus is accredited by the Northwest Commission on Colleges and Universities.
+The Bachelor of General Studies is a bachelor's degree from Brigham Young University designed to help you finish at home what you started at BYU.
 Students enroll in this program for a variety of reasons.
 Some desire a sense of accomplishment—to complete a degree they began years ago.
 Others are looking for career advancement or to eventually pursue a postgraduate degree.